Loading…

 Ignoring vulnerable-customer obligations.
 AI assistants are great until they fall over on a vulnerable-customer interaction.
 Every customer-facing AI workflow needs an explicit escalation rule, in line with the Codes of Practice.

 Treating AI as a single program.
 Successful insurers in Australia run AI as a portfolio — half a dozen scoped projects across claims, ops and distribution — coordinated by a small core team, rather than as one mega-program.
+It's the same portfolio discipline that works in capital-intensive sectors like mining and resources.

 For most Australian insurers, a sensible first AI project is a claims or broker-submission pilot in a single line of business — for example, "for SME property claims under $50k, AI extracts data from FNOL documents and pre-populates the claim file, with measured cycle-time and rework over one quarter."